christian-moon-18/JOS-3/project-resources/JOS3 Heat Transfer Visualization - Product Requirements Document.md

 2. Do we need real-time data streaming from physical sensors?
 3. Should the tool support multiple human models simultaneously?
 4. Is there a need for environmental object visualization (chairs, walls, etc.)?
+5. **NEW:** Should we add optimization algorithms for therapeutic device design?

 ## 10. Appendices